Jcoopt/CCA/2_Start Button/2_Start Button.md

 Getting things started right
 ============================
-when you load up your game it will at the moment jump straight into running the game.
+When you load up your game it will at the moment jump straight into running the game.
 If you're not ready for this, you may end up losing quite quickly! to rectify this we are going to add a start screen.

 The start screen will be the first thing the player should see, and so we need to edit `function create()` so it sets up the start screen, and have the game loaded when the player is ready.
 Create a new function for for all your game code :
 ```